MigHerCas/travel-site/README.md

 # Travel site
-Project through an Udemy course about a travel organizer with testimonials, features and many more. https://mighercas.github.io/travel-site/
+A travel organizer website with testimonials, features and many more. https://mighercas.github.io/travel-site/